-Last week I brought you the story of Megumi Project and their wonderful work in Onagawa, upcycling kimonos in the wake of the 2011 tsunami.
+Last week I brought you the story of the ethical and sustainable brand Megumi Project and their wonderful work in Onagawa, upcycling kimonos in the wake of the 2011 tsunami.
 Today I’m so excited to tell you about their sister and friend Nozomi Project in the neighbouring town of Ishinomaki.

 Have you ever heard the classic starfish story?
 Someone walks down onto the beach to find a child picking up starfish that have washed onto shore and putting them back in the ocean.
 The person says “there must be tens of thousands of starfish on this beach.
 I’m afraid you won’t really be able to make much of a difference” and the child replies “it made a difference to that one!” as he throws another starfish back in.
 This is the story that comes to mind when I think of Nozomi Project, and how they skilfully combine repurposing pottery and rebuilding careers in Ishinomaki.

 When the earthquake and tsunami hit Japan in 2011 Sue and Eric Takamoto were living much further south, in Kobe.
 They had lived in Sendai previously for 2 years and had friends in the area, so that weekend rented a truck, filled it with supplies and drove north.
 Although being initially worried that they would get in the way, they found there was many places the government hadn’t been able to get to, and many people with basic needs that they could help with.
 Over the next year Eric made the 12-hour drive sixteen more times, and they started feeling as though they should relocate.